Music of New York City: Hip-hop

 By the early 1990s, however, West Coast rap from Los Angeles was gaining national fame.
-In 1992, Dr. Dre's The Chronic became a national hit and made the West Coast the most popular center of hip hop.
-However, in 1993, with the release of Black Moon's Enta Da Stage and later on Wu-Tang Clan's 36 Chambers in the same year, East Coast hip hop made a major comeback.
-The release of Nas's Illmatic and The Notorious B.I.G.'s Ready to Die in 1994 made New York the most popular center of hip hop once again in a timeframe of just two years.
+In 1992, Dr. Dre's The Chronic became a national hit and made the West Coast the most popular center of hip-hop.
+However, in 1993, with the release of Black Moon's Enta da Stage and later on Wu-Tang Clan's 36 Chambers in the same year, East Coast hip-hop made a major comeback.
+The release of Nas's Illmatic and the Notorious B.I.G.'s Ready to Die in 1994 made New York the most popular center of hip-hop once again in a timeframe of just two years.
 The West Coast never again enjoyed such levels of success as they did in 1992 and 1993.
 However, the East Coast delivered one classic album after another for the rest of the decade.
-Most prominent of the releases include Mobb Deep's The Infamous and Hell On Earth, Jay-Z's Reasonable Doubt, and DMX's It's Dark and Hell Is Hot.
-Ma$e's Harlem World cemented him as the most popular MC in New York in the late 1990s.
+Most prominent of the releases include Mobb Deep's The Infamous and Hell on Earth, Jay-Z's Reasonable Doubt, and DMX's It's Dark and Hell Is Hot.
+Mase's Harlem World cemented him as the most popular MC in New York in the late 1990s.
 However, he left the industry to pursue other callings.
-The East Coast still remains a prominent center of hip hop in the current scene, but their mainstream appeal has been somewhat taken over by the rappers from the Southern states of the U.S.
+The East Coast still remains a prominent center of hip-hop in the current scene, but their mainstream appeal has been somewhat taken over by the rappers from the Southern states of the U.S.